-Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) O Points Does not describe the product/deliverable, or the product/deliverable does not incorporate the study's findings. confusing description of the product/deliverable.
-Nevertheless, it seems to incorporate the study's 18 Points Provides a description of the product/deliverable.
+Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) 0 Points Does not describe the product/deliverable, or the product/deliverable does not incorporate the study's findings.
+14 Points Provides a vague or confusing description of the product/deliverable.
+Nevertheless, it seems to incorporate the study's findings.
+18 Points Provides a description of the product/deliverable.
 Although not explicitly stated, it is clear that it incorporates the study's findings.
 20 Points Provides a detailed description of the product/deliverable and how it incorporates the study's findings.
-0 Points Does not describe steps for completing the study and creating the product/deliverable. completing the study and creating the product/deliverable, but some steps may be missing 9 Points Describes all steps (in chronological order and including dates) for completing the study and creating the product/deliverable.
+0 Points Does not describe steps for completing the study and creating the product/deliverable.
+7 Points Describes steps for completing the study and creating the product/deliverable, but some steps may be missing or out of order.
+9 Points Describes all steps (in chronological order and including dates) for completing the study and creating the product/deliverable.
 10 Points Thoroughly describes all steps (in chronological order and including dates) for completing the study and creating the product/deliverable, allowing for easy replication.
-Product/Deliverable O Points Provides a completed product/deliverable that does not follow the procedures that were set forth in the thesis plan and agreed upon by the honors committee. product/deliverable that mostly follows the procedures that were set forth in the thesis plan and 27 Points Provides a completed product/deliverable that follows the procedures that were set forth in the thesis plan and agreed upon by the honors committee.
+Product/Deliverable 0 Points Provides a completed product/deliverable that does not follow the procedures that were set forth in the thesis plan and agreed upon by the honors committee.
+21 Points Provides a completed product/deliverable that mostly follows the procedures that were set forth in the thesis plan and agreed upon by the honors committee.
+27 Points Provides a completed product/deliverable that follows the procedures that were set forth in the thesis plan and agreed upon by the honors committee.
 30 Points Provides a completed product/deliverable that follows the procedures that were set forth in the thesis plan and agreed upon by the honors committee but that exceeds expectations.

-Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) Quality 0 Points The information in the product/deliverable incorporates the research findings in a mostly vague and/or incorrect way. product/deliverable incorporates the research findings in a somewhat thorough and/or accurate way.
-Several pieces of important information may 27 Points The information in the product/deliverable incorporates the research findings in a mostly thorough and accurate way.
+Not Evident (0%) Developing (70%) Accomplished (90%) Exemplary (100%) 0 Points The information in the product/deliverable incorporates the research findings in a mostly vague and/or incorrect way.
+21 Points The information in the product/deliverable incorporates the research findings in a somewhat thorough and/or accurate way.
+Several pieces of important information may be vague and/or incorrect.
+27 Points The information in the product/deliverable incorporates the research findings in a mostly thorough and accurate way.
 A few minor pieces of important information may be vague and/or incorrect.
-30 Points The information in the product/deliverable thoroughly and accurately incorporates the research findings. usion Reflection O Points Does not describe the main takeaways from the thesis or reflect on the process of completing the thesis. takeaways from the thesis or reflects on the process of completing the thesis.
+30 Points The information in the product/deliverable thoroughly and accurately incorporates the research findings. sion Reflection 0 Points Does not describe the main takeaways from the thesis or reflect on the process of completing the thesis.
+14 Points Describes the main takeaways from the thesis or reflects on the process of completing the thesis.
 18 Points Appropriately describes the main takeaways from the thesis and reflects on the process of completing the thesis.
 20 Points Appropriately describes the main takeaways from the thesis and how they relate to the existing literature on the topic, and reflects deeply on the process of completing the thesis.
-Conclusion Limitations & Implications 0 Points Does not address limitations of the thesis and/or does not describe implications for future research and/or practice. the thesis, but some apparent limitations may 9 Points Addresses any limitations of the thesis and describes the implications for future research or practice.
+1.2 0 Points Does not address limitations of the thesis and/or does not describe implications for future research and/or practice.
+7 Points Addresses limitations of the thesis, but some apparent limitations may not be mentioned.
+Describes implications for future research and/or practice although some may be unwarranted.
+9 Points Addresses any limitations of the thesis and describes the implications for future research or practice.
 10 Points Addresses any limitations of the thesis and describes the implications for future research and practice.